 - Get all the necessary medical treatment for your injuries

-- Hire a Georgia workers’ compensation or disability lawyer in Atlanta to help you with your claim and protect your rights
+- Hire an Atlanta Social Security Disability lawyer to help you with your claim and protect your rights

 Denials Are Common for Workers’ Compensation and Social Security Disability Benefits

 A lawyer can evaluate your SSDI application or your workers’ compensation case and take the steps required to appeal a denied claim.
 Remember, don’t wait until the last minute to act on your situation.
-The longer you wait, the more challenging it becomes to get fair compensation.
+The longer you wait, the more challenging it becomes to get fair comp benefits.

-How Long You Have to File a Workers’ Compensation and Disability Claim
+How Long Do You Have to File a Workers’ Compensation and Disability Claim?

 It’s important to familiarize yourself with the statute of limitations for workers’ compensation claims in Georgia after a workplace injury.
 According to the statute, you have one year from the date of your accident to file a claim.
 Missing the deadline could stop you from getting the workers’ comp benefits you need to support your disability.